 These words on Nana’s birthday card that she proudly reads out to her family gathered to celebrate her 79th birthday succinctly sum up the predicament of the story’s main characters, trapped by a set of circumstances gradually revealed to be those of domestic hell.

 ‘Nana’s Party’ features the twin hearts of darkness – suburbia and family.
-Associated with & notably explored in the works of Mike Leigh & Alan Ayckbourn, Reece Shearsmith & Steve Pemberton’s superlative take on suburban family life combines pitch-dark farce, intense emotional drama & an exploration of familial pain to excruciatingly brilliant effect.
+Associated with and notably explored in the works of Mike Leigh and Alan Ayckbourn, Reece Shearsmith and Steve Pemberton’s superlative take on suburban family life combines pitch-dark farce, intense emotional drama and an exploration of familial pain to excruciatingly brilliant effect.

 The cornerstone of the script however & indicative of Pemberton & Shearsmith’s supreme artistry is that they subtly & cumulatively show how the lives of those gathered at the birthday celebrations are already damaged.

 In her drunken state, Carol’s appalling behaviour & invective against Pat are lacerating.
 It is when she is at her most vicious to him that we see Pat’s true nature come out.
-With dignified sadness & melancholic stoicism, he loyally defends & protects his wife.
+With dignified sadness and melancholic stoicism, he loyally defends and protects his wife.
 Some of ‘Nana’s Party’s most affecting moments are when Pat reacts to his wife’s unrelenting cruelty with quiet understanding and sympathy.
-Reece Shearsmith’s understated acting – his eyes are pools of sadness & pain – is done with beautiful, touching simplicity.
+Reece Shearsmith’s understated acting – his eyes are pools of sadness and pain – is done with beautiful, touching simplicity.

 At first the secrets divulged are merely embarrassing (Jim’s ‘Countdown’ videos are a euphemism for hardcore VHS porn) but when an intoxicated Carol appears the depth of her feelings for Jim soon become apparent and as these secrets are shed the damage cannot be undone.
 The degree to which the pair were involved with each other extended to an affair in which Jim promised to have a baby with Carol.
 In the wake of this extramarital relationship all Carol has left to cling to are impossible fantasies, her emotions left vulnerable and exposed.
 Lorraine Ashbourne’s extraordinary playing of these scenes, and the depth of emotional anguish she reaches, is harrowing to watch.